October 27, 2010

 Malagasy music varies across the island nation, and has been influenced from so many sources – East Africa, Europe, Indonesia, and even Yemen.
 Compared to other traditional music from Africa, it is often described as more melodic, or “lyrical,” because of some of these influences.
 Kalon’ny fahiny songs certainly fit that description.
 The style is primarily from the high plains of the country, and the theatrical tradition is still practiced today in major cities of Madagascar.
 Some have said that, during the mid-20th century, 78s themselves were seen as symbols of modernity in Madagascar, and helped to encourage a marginalization of traditional representations on record.
 However, that’s not to say that the kalon’ny fahiny songs were not unique in their own way.
 While the style was clearly influenced by western sources, it still retained the unique Malagasy singing (called angola).
 It featured piano, yet the piano playing was often sharp and staccato, sometimes sounding like an imitation of the valiha.

 One of the most popular early theatrical groups was N Tropy Jeannette, or “Troupe Jeannette.”
-There was also a Mme Jeannette, of the Troupe Jeannette.
-I am not sure if this is the same Jeannette that appears on this track, though I suspect the chances are high – she is considered a national treasure.
+Their lead singer was the very same Jeannette on this recording.
+She is considered a national treasure.
 N Tropy Jeannette recorded for everyone, even touring France in 1929.